 Within the state of Alabama, Interstate 10 will eventually be relocated onto a new alignment and bridge over the Mobile River.
 Associated work will rebuild the Mobile Bayway from twin two lane bridges to an eight lane viaduct system.
 A Draft Environmental Impact Statement was released on July 22, 2014 for the new bridge and Bayway widening.

-It was thought that the bridge would be unique for the state of Alabama, with “V” shaped towers built on single piers.
-Ron Poiroux, then-division engineer in the Alabama DOT District 9 Mobile Office, indicated that it was up to the U.S. Congress to approve the $200 bridge and $150 Bayway expansion.
-A $650,000 feasibility study was completed in 1997.
-The project was slated to take about eight years to complete, leading to a potential completion date by 2012.1 As of 2012, no bridge plan was agreed upon by city or DOT officials and the tunnel and Bayway remained with four overall lanes.
+A unique bridge design was sought for the span, with “V” shaped towers built on single piers.
+Ron Poiroux, then-division engineer at the Alabama DOT District 9 Mobile Office, indicated that it was up to the U.S. Congress to approve the $200 million bridge and $150 million Bayway expansion.
+A $650,000 feasibility study was previously completed in 1997.
+The project was slated to take about eight years to complete, with a potential completion date by 2012.1 As of 2012, no bridge plan was agreed upon by city or DOT officials and the tunnel and Bayway remained with four overall lanes.

 The new span gained traction in 2013, with more public support and potential funding, leading to the DEIS issued in July 2014.
 The 2014 estimate for building the Mobile River bridge and expand the Bayway is $850 million.15

 If the Environmental Impact Statement is finalized with funding secured and rights of way purchased, construction will take six to eight years to complete.
 The cable stayed span will provide a vertical clearance of 215 feet.15 All electronic tolling will be implemented both on the new bridge and the George Wallace Tunnel to cover the costs.
 The tunnel will remain open, serving local traffic to Downtown Mobile, and be designated as Business Loop I-10.